rwilfong/doi_summarizer/README.md

 This is live on Flask: rwilfong.pythonanywhere.com

 This program takes a list of DOI's from user input, retrieves their abstracts, and generates a pair of summaries and keywords based on the text in the abstract.
 It has a content-based recommender system based on the generated keywords for each paper.
+It was created for BIOL 595: Practical Biocomputing at Purdue University.

 ### Required Libraries
 1. ``Flask:``